Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Latent Space Abstraction

 In this section, we present our method of constructing a sound finite-abstraction in the latent space.
-It involves training an autoencoder coupled with deep kernel learning, i.e., GPR, in the latent space.
+It involves training an autoencoder coupled with DKL, i.e., GPR, in the latent space.
+Detailed proofs of all the lemmas and theorems are provided in Appendix~\ref{sec:app_proofs}.

-We first observe that when the latent space has a lower dimension that the original space, i.e., $n_p < n_x$, the resulting latent dynamics may be neither injective nor deterministic.
-In particular, when the dimensionality of System~\eqref{true_dynamics} is reduced beyond its minimal realization, i.e., the smallest number of parameters required to exactly reconstruct the observations, the evolution in the latent space is governed by a \emph{inclusion dynamics} as defined below. \begin{definition}[Latent Inclusion Dynamics] Consider System~\eqref{true_dynamics} and encoder $\enc: \reals^{n_x} \to \reals^{n_p}$.
-For a latent point $z \in \reals^{n_p}$, let $\X_z = \text{Pre}_{\enc}(z)$ be its pre-image and $\X'_z = \text{Post}_f(\X_z)$ be the posterior of $\X_z$ under the dynamics of System~\eqref{true_dynamics}.
-Then, latent space \emph{inclusion dynamics} of System~\eqref{true_dynamics} are defined as
+We first observe that when the latent space has a lower dimension than the original space, i.e., $n_p < n_x$, the resulting latent dynamics may be neither injective nor deterministic.
+In particular, when the dimensionality of System~\eqref{true_dynamics} is reduced beyond its minimal realization, i.e., the smallest number of parameters required to exactly reconstruct the observations, the evolution in the latent space is governed by \emph{inclusion dynamics} as defined below.